2003 Pacific typhoon season: Typhoon Krovanh (Niña)

-Krovanh originated from a tropical disturbance within the monsoon trough east of Chuuk State on August 13.
-Despite rather favorable conditions, the initial tropical depression did not intensify significantly and degenerated into a remnant low on August 18.
-However, these remnants were able to reorganize and the system was reclassified as a tropical cyclone a day later.
-Intensification was rather rapid upon the storm's reformation – the depression reached tropical storm status on August 20 and then typhoon intensity two days later.
+A tropical depression formed within the monsoon trough, east of Chuuk State on August 13, but it degenerated into a remnant low five days later.
+The remnants reorganized into a tropical depression on August 19.
+A day later, it became Tropical Storm Krovanh, reaching typhoon status on August 22.
 Shortly after, Krovanh made landfall on Luzon at peak intensity with winds of 120 km/h.
 The typhoon emerged into the South China Sea as a much weaker tropical storm, though it was able to restrengthen over warm waters.
 Once again at typhoon intensity, Krovanh clipped Hainan before moving over the Leizhou Peninsula on its way to a final landfall near Cẩm Phả, Vietnam on August 25.
 Quick weakening due to land interaction occurred as Krovanh moved across northern Vietnam, where the storm met its demise the following day.

 Krovanh first struck the Philippines, resulting in heavy rainfall and displacing approximately 1,000 families.
 The flooding caused severe damage and killed one person.
 Krovanh's effects were much more severe in China.
 In Hong Kong, eleven people were injured and isolated flooding occurred as a result of the typhoon's outer rainbands.
 However, Guangdong Province, Hainan Province, and Guangxi were the Chinese regions most extensively impacted.
 The typhoon brought record wind gusts into Guangxi.
 In those three regions combined, 13,000 homes were estimated to have collapsed and a large swath of farmland was damaged.
 Two people were killed in China and economic losses approximated to ¥2.1 billion (US$253 million).
 Due to its positioning and track, of all areas in Vietnam only the country's more northern regions were impacted by Krovanh.
 Flash flooding occurred in earnest in those regions, and 1,000 homes were flattened.
 One person was killed and five others were injured in Vietnam.
 Overall, the typhoon was responsible for the deaths of four persons.